Starting on the Lower deck forward;

 The lower guest accommodations consist of two double staterooms with two lower full size single bunks with ensuite heads and showers.
 There is the option to put Pullman berths in both of these staterooms and to have the inside bunk slide out board to from a queen bed against the wall.
 Each cabin has a large hanging locker with drawers; drawers are also located under each of the beds.
 There is additional storage built in under the stairs.
 Both staterooms have escape hatches.

-Forward to starboard is a full walk around queen guest cabin with large hanging locker with drawers.
-Drawers are also located under the bed.
+Forward to starboard is a full walk around queen guest cabin with large hanging locker with drawers. drawers are also located under the bed.
 There is an ensuite head with a shower.
-The bulkhead between the laundry/queen stateroom and the twin staterooms is watertight.
-There are two sets of doors for the queen and laundry, one is a standard door and the second is a watertight door that sits in a pocket.
+The bulkhead between the laundry/queen stateroom and the twin staterooms is water tight.
+There are two sets for doors for the queen and laundry, one is a standard door and the second is a watertight door that sits in a pocket.